Our Spring 2017 book sale is wrapping up today, but we still have plenty of terrific bargains waiting for you.

 We Need Volunteers!

-Earn community service hours for school, or or just pitch in to support a great cause. |
+or just pitch in to support a great cause.

 Our volunteers are awesome.
 There's no other word for it.
 They tackle the huge mountain of work that is the GMF sale, and make it flat out fun.
 Just look at those smiles.